traceadugar/ProjectJournal/March 26/PowershellUI.md

 - It disables the terminal bell and changes the Tab key behavior to menu-based completion.
 - It replaces the default prompt with a custom prompt that shows:
   - Whether the session is running as administrator
-  - The machine identity through the `MachineName` label
+  - The machine identity through the `$env:COMPUTERNAME `
   - The current folder name
   - The current time
   - A custom prompt marker